Five biggest moments from Zelensky’s address to Congress

 And in a sign of bipartisanship, Rep. Liz Cheney (R-Wyo.) sat on the Democratic side of the chamber for Zelensky’s speech.
 She was seated next to Rep. Elaine Luria (D-Va.), who along with Cheney serves on the Jan.
 6 select committee.
 Both lost reelection this year.

 Lawmakers were not, however, unified for the entire evening.
-Republican Reps.
-Lauren Boebert (Colo.), Matt Gaetz (Fla.), Jim Jordan (Ohio) and Tim Burchett (Tenn.) sat out a number of standing ovations, and McCarthy was not seen with Zelensky and other congressional leaders — Pelosi, Schumer and McConnell — when the group walked through the Capitol’s Statuary Hall.
+Boebert and Republican Reps.
+Matt Gaetz (Fla.), Jim Jordan (Ohio) and Tim Burchett (Tenn.) sat out a number of standing ovations, and House Minority Leader Kevin McCarthy (R-Calif.) was not seen with Zelensky and other congressional leaders — Pelosi, Senate Majority Leader Charles Schumer (D-N.Y.) and Senate Minority Leader Mitch McConnell (R-Ky.) — when the group walked through the Capitol’s Statuary Hall.

 Zelensky, Pelosi exchange flags